-More and more people these days have given up on the traditional Summer Holiday.
-You know the one sitting by the pool in a 3-star resort along the Costa Del Sol.
+More and more people have given up on the traditional Summer Holiday.
+You know, the one sitting by the pool in a 3-star resort along the Costa Del Sol.
 People want to explore new and exciting destinations.
-This will ultimately lead to a decline in overtourism and help smaller cities and local businesses with a tourism boom.
+This will ultimately lead to a decline in over-tourism and help small cities and local businesses with a tourism boom.

 The small town has around 40,000 inhabitants spread across 17.5 acres of land.
-It is mostly known for its large wooden pier that stretches 515 meters out into the Bay of Gdansk, making it the largest in Europe.
+It’s known for its large wooden pier that stretches 515 meters out into the Bay of Gdansk, making it the largest in Europe.

-Along the same street is St. Georges Church, where you can admire its special Gothic Revival architecture inside and out.
-Towards the east end of the street is one of Sopot’s most visited sights, the mind-boggling Krzywy Domek.
+Along the same street is St. Georges Church, where you can admire its Gothic Revival architecture inside and out.
+Towards the east end of the lane is one of Sopot’s most visited sights, the mind-boggling Krzywy Domek.

 Overlooking this square is one of the not to miss attractions of Sopot.
 Climb the Sopot Lighthouse and view the city and sea sprawling across the Polish coastline.
-After you return to ground level, all it takes is a hop, skip, and a jump, and you’re on Sopot beach.
+After you return to ground level, all it takes is a hop, skip, and jump, and you’re on Sopot beach.

-There are numerous bars dotted around the city center, but if you are looking for a vodka-fueled night, you better check out Bunkier Club.
+There are numerous bars dotted around the city centre.
+But if you are looking for a vodka-fueled night, you better check out Bunkier Club.
 This is one of the most popular clubs in town.
-It’s popular because of its cheap drinks and lively music.
+It’s popular because of its cheap drinks and live music.

 Sopot is a city popular with Polish nationals in the summer but remains to be discovered by foreign tourists.
 This is a fun, exciting, and budget-friendly city that provides a new alternative to the Summer holidays that we know.
 For more information on Sopot, click on the link below.